Art & Activism: An Evening with Peter Sellars

 The arts play an important connecting role in society in ways that other sectors cannot.
 Artists can move through a variety of environments using music, performance, visual arts and other media to address difficult topics, challenge cultural stigmas, bring diverse people together, and provoke new ways of thinking that can lead to powerful social and political changes.
 In a time of censorship, political bullying, and polarization between people, where do the arts stand today, locally and nationally?
 What is the role of the arts as commentator and catalyst for social justice?
 And what is the responsibility of cultural institutions and patrons for preserving the arts as a voice for the public?

-The conversation participants include Peter Sellars, renowned opera and theater director and professor at UCLA; Debbie McNulty, Director of Mayor Turner's Office of Cultural Affairs; and Patrick Summers, Artistic and Music Director of Houston Grand Opera; moderated by the Rothko Chapel’s Executive Director David Leslie.
+The conversation participants included Peter Sellars, renowned opera and theater director and professor at UCLA; Debbie McNulty, Director of Mayor Turner's Office of Cultural Affairs; and Patrick Summers, Artistic and Music Director of Houston Grand Opera; moderated by the Rothko Chapel’s Executive Director David Leslie.

 About the program participants: